emwap/stream-paper/paper.md

 gives fusion for free since the host language applies the right monads laws automatically.

 Feldspar [@FeldsparIFL2010] has a stream library using a monadic embedding.
-The stream library is almost identical to the Haskell library presented in Section [A New Representation for Streams].
+The stream library is almost identical to the Haskell library presented in Section [Efficient Monadic Streams].
 The stream type is the same except using a different embedded monad.
 The only difference for the programmer is that Feldspar requires some constraints on functions which allocate to memory, since not all Haskell types can be allocated in Feldspar.

 # Evaluation